-January 31, 2017 January 31, 2016
+January 31, 2018 January 31, 2017

 Plan assets:

-Canadian equities (pooled) 23% 39%
+Canadian equities (pooled) 17% 23%

-Global equities (pooled) 40% 24%
+Global equities (pooled) 41% 40%

+Real estate equities (pooled) 9%

-Debt securities 37% 37%
+Debt securities 33% 37%

 Total 100% 100%

 Governance and plan management

 The Company's Pension Committees oversee the pension plans.
 These committees are responsible for assisting the Board of Directors to fulfill its governance responsibilities for the plans.
 The committees assist with plan administration, regulatory compliance, pension investment and monitoring responsibilities.